Verpous/mscripts/README.md

 mup will:

-1. Download my movies and shows lists from IMDb as CSVs, and place these CSVs in the movies directory under the names movies.csv, shows.csv
+1. Download my movies and shows lists from IMDb as CSVs, and place these CSVs in the movies directory under the names 'movies.csv', 'shows.csv'
 2. Run mfetch to download additional data, producing two JSONs (also in the movies directory): 'movies.json' and 'shows.json'
 3. Create four directories in the movies directory for me named 'movies', 'shows', 'all', and 'rated'.
 These are my categories.
 Each of these directories includes mprint output for every crew type in files named: 'cast.txt', 'director.txt', 'writer.txt', etc. The 'movies' category includes only people who were in movies.
 The 'shows' directory is only for people from the shows.
 The 'all' category is for movies and shows combined.
 The 'rated' category includes everyone but only from movies/shows that I've rated